emporous/community/contributors/CONTRIBUTING.md

 - Improving the documentation
 - Adding test coverage
-- Try out issues that have the label `good first issue`
+- Trying out issues that have the label `good first issue`

 ### Contributing to Projects